manukek/VRCraft/README.md

 VRCraft will be continuously updated to support new Minecraft versions or older ones, ensuring compatibility and adding new features for players to enjoy.

 ## **How to Start Playing:**
-To start playing VRCraft, simply use the cable from your VR headset for a traditional setup, or opt for wireless gaming using the Steam Link and SteamVR.
-Pico and Oculus Quest 2 users can also dive into the VR experience seamlessly.
+### How to Play?
+See a docs! https://manukmc-projects.gitbook.io/vrcraft-wiki/

 Enjoy the immersive world of Minecraft in virtual reality with VRCraft!

-How to Play?
-See a docs! https://manukmc-projects.gitbook.io/vrcraft-wiki/

 | Launcher                 | Install   | Upgrade  | Add mods |
 |-------------------------|----------|-----------|----------|